briandoll/kitandride/_posts/2014-07-09-mike-skalnik.md

 ### What cycling magazines, books, clubs, or websites do you enjoy?

-Most of my information comes from my friends or just absorbed through hanging out with bike folks.
+I like glancing over lots of random things even though I get a good bit from the community that I chat with.
 I hang out at the [Rapha Cycle Club in San Francisco](http://www.rapha.cc/sfc) a good bit since my girlfriend works there and its a great place to stop before or after a ride.
 I also read [Manual for Speed](http://manualforspeed.com/), [The Radavist](http://theradavist.com/), and [Cycle Exif](http://www.cycleexif.com/) to giggle and look at cool things.
+[Cycling Tips](http://cyclingtips.com.au/) is nice for something a bit more serious as well.

 ### What’s in your jersey pocket on a long ride?